ChandrakantThakkarDigiCorp/s3-nodejs-sample/readme.md

 ##### Created on: 13th January,2017

 ---
-###### These are simple Node.js applications illustrating usage of the AWS SDK for Node.js.To use this just dowload this example and follow below steps.
+###### This is a node module illustrating usage of the AWS SDK for Node.js.To use this just dowload this module,create config.js file to set credentials and use below functions.
 ---

 ## Requirements